neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 In a typical neuroscience experiment, a data-collection session begins by creating the folder for the current subject name (e.g. mouse, rat) and current session name.
 Once created, the data for this session is stored in the created folder.

 The command `make-sub-folders` can be used automatically create folder trees that adhere to the SWC-Blueprint (and correspondingly, BIDS) specification.
-The linked specifications contain more detail, but at it's heard this requires:
+The linked specifications contain more detail, but at it's heart this requires:

 All subjects are given a numerical (integer) number that is prefixed with the key `sub-`.
 All sessions are also given a numerical (integer) number that is prefixed with the key `ses-`.